Discover more from Jackanapes Junction

 So the next time you are about to say, “I’m not an anti-vaxxer but…” stop and think for a second about the kind of legitimacy that gives to the campaign of incitement and hatred against so-called “anti-vaxxers.”
 You’re basically saying, “it’s not okay to hate me because I have a problem with COVID-19 vaccines, but it is okay to hate people who have a problem with other vaccines.”

-If you think the sentiments expressed below are bad, imagine how much worse things have become now that open season has been declared on “anti-vaxxers” by politicians, government officials and leading journalists:
+If you think the sentiments expressed below from before the pandemic are bad, imagine how much worse things have become now that open season has been declared on “anti-vaxxers” by politicians, government officials and leading journalists:

 We have to consider the possibility that these people are deliberately trolling or simply Pharma shills paid to promote this kind of sentiment.
 Why would they do that?
 To promote and, especially, to normalize hatred against anti-vaxxers.
 If you think this is absurd conspiracy theory, then you simply haven’t studied up on how Pharma operates.